alesmo18/VAE---PKs-Sprites-Generator/README.md

 I've started checking on web a base model that would fit for 64x64 imgs and I slighty modified it.
 To build the model I've used the tensorflow [API Keras Model Subclassing](https://www.tensorflow.org/guide/keras/custom_layers_and_models)
+The model is made of two Sequential part: encoder and decoder, each with 5 conv2d layers, 5 BatchNormalization layers, a Dense layer as encoder's output and a Dense as decoder's input.
+Input shape is 64x64x4, be sure to change it as 64x64x1 if you want to use grayscale sprites.

 Base model code:
 ```